Which city is cheaper, Barcelona or Paris?

 People visit Paris because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

 Barcelona is a fun place to experience.
 In Barcelona, many people enjoy the shopping and museums that this big city destination offers.
-You'll find plenty of activities on the beach.
+Visiting the old town is also a must.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 Paris is a popular choice for travelers.
 One week here is typical.
 While some people choose to spend more or less time in Paris, one week is sufficent for most.
 It will give you the chance to have new experiences.

-In Barcelona, many people enjoy the museums and nightlife that this historic big city offers.
+In Barcelona, many people enjoy the museums and nightlife that this cultural big city offers.
 Plenty of people spend one week in the area when traveling.
-Most people come for the beaches.
+The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is often enough time to do most activities.

 Looking for a hotel in Paris or Barcelona?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.